Solhex/TF2-bot-detector-additional-rules/README.md

 PazerOP's TF2-bot-detector and well TF2.

 ### How can I use this version of the modified rules?
-By adding it to the TF2BD cfg dir
+By adding it to the TF2BD cfg dir.

 #### Replacing the file
 1. Download the rules.official.json file.